cosmos/cosmos/PLAN.md

   the initial donors and pre-Fundraiser donors, is Q1 of 2017.

 * At most the Fundraiser will last for 6 weeks.
-Note that after the Fundraiser, no more atoms will be distributed by the CF (unless approved by the on-chain governance mechanism).
+Note that after the Fundraiser, no more atoms will be distributed by the CNF (unless approved by the on-chain governance mechanism).

 * Governance can approve proposals for the creation of new atoms.
 For further